 The port was awarded the Eco Ports accreditation reflecting the quality of its efforts and procedures to protect the environment.

-In July 2012 the port secured OHSAS18001 accreditation for the safety standards implemented.
+In July 2012 the port secured OHSAS18001 accreditation for the safety standards implemented and has maintained this standard since.

 The Chief Executive is the Board's designated Health and Safety representative and is charged with ensuring that all such issues are properly addressed and attended